Pinas Sarap: Premise

-The show aims its audience to understand and learn more about Filipino food.
-Each episode showcases the history behind the featured local dish as well as the latest Filipino cuisine.
+The show aims its audience to understand and learn more about Filipino foods.
+Each episode showcases the history behind the featured local dish, as well as the latest Filipino cuisine.

-Production
+Overview

 The production was halted in March 2020 due to the enhanced community quarantine in Luzon caused by the COVID-19 pandemic.
 The show resumed its programming on November 10, 2020.
+In February 2021, GMA News TV was rebranded as GTV, with the show being carried over.